 The winding of each pole is assumed to be concentrated, but the effects of armature reaction will be the same as if a distributed winding were also used.
-The armature reaction in synchronous machine affects the main field flux and vary differently for different power factors.
+The armature reaction in a synchronous machine affects the main field flux and varies differently for different power factors.

 Armature Reaction at Unity Power Factor

 The direction of rotation of the rotor is considered clockwise.
-By applying right hand rule, the direction of the induced emf in various conductors can be found.
+By applying the right-hand rule, the direction of the induced emf in various conductors can be found.
 The direction of rotation of the conductors is taken anticlockwise with respect to the rotor poles.

 Suppose that the alternator is supplying current at unity power factor.
-The phase current IA, IB, and IC will be in phase with their respective generated voltages, i.e., EA, EB, and EC as shown in the figure below.
+The phase currents IA, IB, and IC will be in phase with their respective generated voltages, i.e., EA, EB, and EC as shown in the figure below: